 First Institute does not employ professional counselors on staff; however, in the event that a student demonstrates behaviors/thoughts consistent with issues related to an emotional or psychological issue, physical or sexual abuse, or substance abuse, the student will be referred to Student Services to further explore options for local counseling and/or abuse programs.
-If a student is seeking assistance outside of school hours, he/she is advised to contact the McHenry County Crisis Program (800) 892-8900 or Zacharias Sexual Abuse Center for Lake County 24 hr support line at (847) 872-7799 www.zcenter.org.
+If a student is seeking assistance outside of school hours, he/she is advised to contact the McHenry County Crisis Program (800) 892-8900, Zacharias Sexual Abuse Center for Lake County 24 hr support line at (847) 872-7799 www.zcenter.org and Community Crisis Center for Kane County 24 hr support line at (847) 697-2380.